-How to check if a PINT (and its JWTs) has been revoked
+How to check if a Stamped Mandate (and its JWTs) has been revoked

 Authentication: API key via Authorization: Bearer header.
-This endpoint is deliberately permissive — any authenticated third-party caller with a valid SIS API key can check the status of any PINT they’ve been presented with.
+This endpoint is deliberately permissive — any authenticated third-party caller with a valid SIS API key can check the status of any Stamped Mandate they’ve been presented with.
 No specific scope is required.

 The SRI contains colons that must be URL-encoded as %3A in the path.
 Most HTTP libraries handle this automatically with encodeURIComponent() or urllib.parse.quote().

-true if the PINT is active and not expired; false if revoked or expired
+true if the mandate is active and not expired; false if revoked or expired

 reason